mmarbout/MetaKids/readme.md

 We thank the city of Orsay for its collaboration in the project.

-We thank the MD Gweanelle Le Tinier to have accepted to coordinates the project in the day-care centers.
+We thank the MD Gweanelle Le Tinier to have accepted to coordinate the project in the day-care centers.

 ## Responsable Scientifique: